 Make an Appointment Ahead of Time

-When I asked a friend who is a bridal consultant what makes an appointment go more smoothly.
-She said that if you bring a party to help with the process and give their advice, limit the amount of people you invite along.
+When I asked a friend, who is a bridal consultant what makes an appointment go more smoothly.
+She said that if you bring a party to help with the process and give their advice, limit the number of people you invite along.
 She suggested that 4 people is usually the best amount.
 There are two reasons for this: 1.
-Less opinions the better, and 2.
+Fewer opinions the better, and 2.
 Less stressful experience.
 As the bride, you feel stressed out enough trying to find the right dress.
-If you have 8 people throwing their opinions at you, it can add onto the stress, and wedding dress shopping shouldn’t be a stressful experience.
+If you have 8 people throwing their opinions at you, it can add to the stress, and wedding dress shopping shouldn’t be a stressful experience.
 This also makes it easier for your consultant to assist you, and no one wants a stressed out bride.